 Vitamin B12 is available in tablet, sublingual tablet ("under the tongue" tablet), capsule, oral liquid, intramuscular injection, nasal spray, and patch form.
 Some forms are more reliable than others.

-Vitamin B12 is essential for healthy nerve and blood cells.
+is essential for healthy nerve and blood cells.
 It is also important for making DNA.
 In addition, the vitamin helps to break down homocysteine, an amino acid that can cause problems if it builds up to high levels.
-In particular, it is thought that high homocysteine may contribute to problems such as cardiovascular disease or blood clots.
+In particular, it is thought that high homocysteine may contribute to problems such as cardiovascular disease

 In food, vitamin B12 is bound to protein and is released by stomach acid.
 Then it binds to a substance known as intrinsic factor (which is produced in the stomach) and is absorbed into the bloodstream through the small intestine.
 Any problems in either of these steps can result in a deficiency.